nystagmus/yamoh/README.md

 ### Example of 'Date' OverlayTextMode
 <img src="assets/example.png" alt="Example of Yamoh's overlays"/>
+(Yamoh's overlay can be seen at the bottom.
+The top right ribbon is a simple collection overlay applied by Kometa)

 ### Example of 'DaysLeft' OverlayTextMode
 <img src="assets/daysleft_example.png" alt="Example of Yamoh's days left overlays"/>